Guide for Authors

 Manuscript should be typed in double spacing on one side of A4 paper.
 All margins should be at least 3 cm wide.
 There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript in the following order; Title page, Abstract, Key words, Research Highlights, Introduction, Experimental/Theoretical methods, Results, Discussion, Conclusions, Acknowledgments, References, Figure Captions, Figures, Tables, and Appendices.

-Title page must be provided separately from the rest of the contents.
+Title page must be provided as a separate file from the rest of the contents as the main text file.
 All pages should be numbered consecutively, including pages with acknowledgments, references, appendices, and figure and table captions.
 Divide your article into clearly defined and numbered sections.
 Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, ...), 1.2, etc. (the abstract is not included in section numbering).
 Use this numbering also for internal cross-referencing: do not just refer to 'the text'.
 Any subsection may be given a brief heading.
 Each heading should appear on its own separate line.

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.
 A short running title of less than 40 characters is also needed for the manuscript written in English.